-Back in 2017 I decided to give SiteGround a try due to all the great reviews they have on TrustPilot and the never ending stream of recommendations found online, I thought it was a safe bet, but sadly the opposite turned out to be true.
+Back in 2017 I decided to give SiteGround WordPress hosting a try,due to all the great reviews they have on TrustPilot and the never ending stream of recommendations found online, I thought it was a safe bet, but sadly the opposite turned out to be true.
 Here is my Siteground hosting review, detailing my 10 months of hell with this terrible hosting provider.

 Like beating your head against a brick wall

-When I finally proved it was their own firewall that was the cause, they once again just fixed the issue with complete apathy.
+When I finally proved, after much effort, that it was their own firewall that was the cause, they once again just fixed the issue with complete apathy and no apology.

 Canned response hell

 SiteGround deliver a neverending stream of insincere “canned responses” to give the impression that they care, but when something goes wrong, and their actions or lack thereof are damaging your business or causing you downtime, they simply do not care and just continue to deliver their canned responses like mindless robots.
 After you have contacted them a few times you can quite literally predict everything they are going to say word for word, that is how rehearsed and predictable it is.

 Everything I put on the SiteGround server was broken almost the entire time, had I actually put any clients live on this server I would have probably lost them all due to the constant downtime.
 I ended up sticking with Hostek, who have always been consistently reliable.

 Needless to say, I never got to the point of actually testing the performance of WordPress or their server since it never actually worked.

 When I tried to cancel my account, I just received more canned responses and a total refusal to refund the months I had left, despite all the endless problems which they had caused me to cancel in the first place.
 Although since writing a review on Trustpilot, they did refund my last 2 unused months.